 - Budget.
 Knowing how much you want to spend on your carpet is crucial.
 This will enable you to weigh all the options that fall within the range of what you want to spend.

 - How you plan to use the carpet.
 Establishing where you want to place the carpet, say the hallway, living room, or bedroom, will help you choose the most suitable option.
 This is because you’ll need to consider things like the amount of traffic and allergic reactions among others.

 - The style and look you’re after.
 It’s important to note that the type of flooring greatly impacts the interior decor you settle for.
 You’d want to settle for a carpet that won’t feel out of place once you’re done with your interior.

 Common types of carpets available

 The loop pile and cut pile are the most common types of carpets in North London.
-This is mainly in reference to how their fibers are.
-For instance, with the loop, the carpet fibers loop back into the backing material whereas the cut pile is cut off at the top.
+This is mainly in reference to how their fibres are.
+For instance, with the loop, the carpet fibres loop back into the backing material whereas the cut pile is cut off at the top.

 Below are some of the carpet pile styles that fall under these two categories:

 There are several loop carpet pile styles that fall under this category and some of them are discussed below:

 - Berber carpet.
 Being one of the common options in the category, the Berber carpet is durable and easy to clean.
 It features fibres that are bent into a series of short loops.
 Provided it doesn’t come across any sharp objects, this type doesn’t tear quickly.

 - Multilevel loop.
 With this option, the loops vary in height and they’re more visually appealing.